top of page

 A treatment program is individualized for each client and may involve a repositioning technique or exercise.

-The main types of exercises that physiotherapists can use are:
+The main types of exercises physiotherapists can use are:

 Chiropractor